caocmai/Maker/README.md

 * Profile creation with image upload
 * Authenticated user can make posts
 * Filtering profiles
-* Chat-note: currently working locally, but not on herokuapp
+* Chat (note: currently working locally, but not on Heroku)
 * Payment

 ### Prerequisites

 Must have Django 3 and Python 2.7 installed

-.To log into admin
+To log into admin

 ```
 username: admin
 email: admin@admin.com
 password: admin
 ```
-.To test the payment functionality
+To test the payment functionality

 ```
 email: email@gmail.com